Here are the questions we are frequently

 Extra clothing for cold sensitive*

-Sun cream (preferably sweat/water resistant and of a high factor)
+Sun cream (preferably sweat/water resistant

 Plastic bags